 - Dry ingredients.
 In a large bowl, whisk flour, baking soda, baking powder, salt, cinnamon, nutmeg and cloves.

 - Fill muffin pan and bake.
-Evenly spoon batter into the muffin pan and bake muffins for 5 minutes at 425ºF.
+Evenly spoon batter into the muffin tin and bake muffins for 5 minutes at 425ºF.
 Then, reduce the oven temperature to 350ºF and bake for about 16-17 minutes, until golden brown and a toothpick inserted comes out clean or with just a few moist crumbs.

 - Cool.
-Allow muffins to cool for about 10 minutes in the muffin pan.
+Allow muffins to cool for about 10 minutes in the pan.
 Enjoy for breakfast or snack with a smear of butter or jam!

-Pumpkin muffins are really very easy to make, but here are some tips to make sure they’re perfect every time!
+These are really very easy to make, but here are some tips to make sure they’re perfect every time!

 - Follow the recipe.
 For best results, I highly recommend following the recipe and using the exact ingredients I’ve listed.